DavidRMorphew/mounty-hall-app-api/README.md

 # The Mounty Hall App API

 ## Purpose and Usage
-This API is designed to calculate and persist game results data and user statistical data for the [Mounty Hall App](https://github.com/DavidRMorphew/mounty-hall-app-frontend).
+This API is designed to calculate and persist game results data and user names and statistical data for the [Mounty Hall App](https://github.com/DavidRMorphew/mounty-hall-app-frontend).

+## Installation

 First, fork this API.